 Financial Disclosure: Kelly receives honoraria from CIAO Seminars for the presentation of this course.
 She also receives royalties for the purchase of her recorded course(s)

 Non-Financial Disclosure: Kelly uses VitalStim Therapy in her practice.

-Financial Disclosure: Yorick receives honoraria from CIAO Seminars for the presentation of live courses and royalties for the sale of online courses.
+Financial Disclosure: Yorick receives honoraria from CIAO Seminars for the presentation of this course.
+He also receives royalties for the purchase of his recorded course(s).
 Yorick is the author and an instructor for the VitalStim Therapy Specialty Program.